Yesterday was the MHS Day of Service

 For additional information or if you are interested in one of the positions, please email Marcel Choquette, Director of Athletics or call (802) 893-5470.

-about 2 months ago, MTSD Communications
+3 months ago, MTSD Communications

 Summer Meals Begin today!
 Important parking area directions below.